vippsas/vipps-woocommerce/readme.txt

 = 2021.11.xx  version 1.7.21 =
 * Accept two-letter country names now being sent by Vipps
+* Ensure Express Checkout orders are handled correctly by WooCommerces' cancel-unpaid-orders thing
+* When checking Vipps orders stuck in 'pending', also cancel them if they don't exist etc

 = 2021.11.22  version 1.7.20 =
 * Adds a dismissible banner for Vipps Recurring Payments if it has never been installed and WooCommerce Subscriptions *is* installed.